Rail at center of Quebec town tragedy and heart of its recovery

 Lac-Megantic is located in the less prosperous part of Quebec's Eastern Townships, a region with a 6.4 percent unemployment rate, lower than the provincial average.

 The town's namesake lake, a deep blue expanse of water that is close to two provincial parks, and nearby mountains covered with dark pine and birch trees, attract hundreds of thousands of visitors a year.
-Very little oil made it into the lake.
+Very little oil from the wrecked tanker cars made it into the lake.

 Still, Lac-Megantic is primarily an industrial town, with an industrial park east of its downtown.
 Even before the crash, many houses and businesses had been put up for sale or for rent on Rue Laval, the town's main artery.
 Locals said jobs can be hard to find.